Agricultural sustainability in northern Nigeria: Cattle production

 Cattle rearing in Nigeria has increased the production of meat – beef, dairy products, leather, and dung for manure, or fuel.

 Cattle are bred by making herds graze on grassland.
 This act, however, might allow the use of land to be unsuitable for growing crops.

-Breeds of cattles indigenous to the northern Nigeria includes: White Fulani, Red Bororo, Sokoto Gudali, Adamawa Gudali, Wadara, Azawak, Muturu, Keteku, Ndama and Kuri.
+Breeds of cattles indigenous to the northern Nigeria include White Fulani, Red Bororo, Sokoto Gudali, Adamawa Gudali, Wadara, Azawak, Muturu, Keteku, Ndama and Kuri.